Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Forecasts

 \section{Forecasts}

-To assess the constraining power of cosmic variance limited SZ power spectrum measurements we use the MCMC method, expected to be more reliable and accurate than the Fisher matrix method \citep[e.g., ][for a comparison of both methods]{Perotto:2006rj}.
+To assess the constraining power of cosmic variance limited SZ power spectrum measurements we use the MCMC method, expected to be more reliable and accurate than the Fisher matrix method \citep[e.g., ][for a comparison of both methods]{Perotto:2006rj} especially when the posterior likelihood probability distribution is non-Gaussian, as is the case here (see contours of Figure~\ref{fig:tszcvlsp}).
 We describe the settings of our analyses in Section~\ref{subs:sets} and present our results in Section~\ref{ss:cvl-ps}.
+The results of this section are summarised in Table \ref{ref:table-forecast}.